RoxyFarhad/nate-challenge-last/README.md

 1. Tested the correct number for a word was returned
 2. The most frequent and length sort functions were correctly implemented

+To test the backend be in `nate-challenge-last` and run yarn test

 Limitations
 ------------